23rd3n/chessTracker/README.md

 # Final Project for Project Human Activity Understanding
 ## Chess pieces recognition using YOLO models
+**NOTE** Commit history does not tell anything with work distribution.
+We used same account in every PC.
 **Contributors**
 - Serden Sait Eranil
 - Firdevs Su Aydin